wonglkd/MenubarCountdown/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-RELEASE NOTES

-v1.2 (2009/06/22)

-- New application icon

-- Command-X, Command-C, Command-V, and Command-A now work in the text fields in the settings dialog

-- Command-R is now a shortcut key for the Restart Countdown... button in the alert window

-- Add option to hide seconds in menu bar

-- Show start-timer dialog when application launches

-- Add Growl notifications.
-The Announcement text specified in the Start dialog will be displayed in the Growl notification window.

-v1.1 (2009/04/20)

-- timer-expired alert window floats above other applications' windows

-- added application icon

-- added Doxygen comments to source code

-v1.0 (2009/04/09)

-- initial release